habiba7141/CRUD_Using_Dapper/README.md

-# 🚀 CRUD Operations with Dapper & ASP.NET Core
+# 🚀 Dapper & ASP.NET Core

 This project is a **CRUD Web API** built using **ASP.NET Core** and **Dapper** as a micro-ORM for high-performance data access.
 It demonstrates how to manage **Employee records** with Create, Read, Update, and Delete operations.